AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## Save and transfer data to OCS

 You must save a transfer before you can start to transfer selected data to OCS.
 During a data transfer, events are sent asynchronously.
 Historical events are sent first, followed by current events.
 The progress of a data transfer is displayed in the Details pane.

+**Note:** Modifications to a Data Archive table during a PI to OCS transfer require that you manually stop and restart the transfer to capture all changes.
+Follow these steps to ensure all data is captured:

+   1. Stop the transfer.
+   2. Make modifications to the Data Archive tables.
+   3. Restart the transfer to pick up these changes.

 ### Procedure